gesiscss/Wikipedia-Language-Olga-master/README.md

 ## License

-This work is licensed under ????
+This work is licensed under the MIT license.
+See ``LICENSE`` file in this repository.

 Developed at ***[Computational Social Science](https://www.gesis.org/en/institute/abteilungen/computational-social-science/)*** department of ***GESIS - Leibniz Institute for the Social Sciences, Cologne (Germany)*** and WeST Institute for Web Science and Technologies of the University of Koblenz-Landau, Koblenz (Germany).